 - Rest in paper for 30 minutes before slicing.

-To find out more about butcher paper for your next barbecue event, we welcome you to contact us today.
-For our at-home chefs, we offer consumer-size 18" X150' rolls and 24" X 150' rolls of Pink Butcher paper direct via Amazon.
+To find out more about butcher paper for your next barbecue event, we welcome you to contact us today or read our full guide to the most popular butcher paper uses.
+For our at-home chefs, we offer consumer-size 18" X 200' rolls and 24" X 200' rolls of Pink Butcher paper direct via Amazon.

 Once you have your Pink Butcher paper in hand, follow the recipe above, or make up your own, and let us know how your classic Texas BBQ brisket comes out!